mlabs-haskell/doc-drive-cardano-components/docs/examples/eras.md

 When talking about eras in the context of the cardano-api, we are meaning the ledger eras.
 At the moment of writing, there are six such eras, defined in the [Cardano.Api.Eras](https://github.com/input-output-hk/cardano-node/blob/master/cardano-api/src/Cardano/Api/Eras.hs) module.
 The latest era is the Conway era which brought more interoparability with other chains like Bitcoin or Ethereum by adding support for the SECP256k1 cryptographic system.

 In the cardano-api, the era types are used to tag other types like `TxBody` or `TxOut`, assuring that components from different eras don't get mixed together.
-Then, when we build transactions, these era type tags get at some point mapped to the corresponding type tags used in the ledger library.
+Then, when building transactions, these era type tags get at some point mapped to the corresponding era types used in the cardano-ledger library.
 The mapping for the Shelley era and onwards (so all except the Byron era) is defined by the `type family ShelleyLedgerEra era` in Cardano.Api.Eras.

 As an example of such a mapping, we can take the `toShelleyTxOut` conversion function: